roura356a/csk/intl.en-US/introduction/Limits.md

 -   Only support the CentOS operating system.
 -   Limits for adding an existing node:
     -   The ECS instance to be added must be in the same region as the cluster and use VPC.
     -   When adding an existing ECS instance, make sure that your ECS instance has an Elastic IP \(EIP\) for the network type VPC.
-Otherwise, the ECS instance fails to be added.
+Otherwise, the ECS instance will fail to be added.
     -   The ECS instance to be added must be under the same account as the cluster.

 ## Cluster expansion and contraction {#section_cnt_pfb_5db .section}